Looking to write a terrific Republic Day speech this 26th January?

 Not far behind are the military bands and marching contingents representing different arms of the services, paramilitary forces, cadets of the three arms of NCC and finally school children who put up colourful music and dance presentations.

-At the rear end of the parade come the state display of tableaux depicting their respective history, culture, traditions and achievements.
-The ceremony concludes with a much awaited fly-past by Indian Air Force combat fighters.
+At the rear end of the parade comes the state display of tableaux depicting their respective history, culture, traditions and achievements.
+The ceremony concludes with a much-awaited fly-past by Indian Air Force combat fighters.

 The parade in the capital is unique in its format and composition, with only Kolkata coming close to replicating the Delhi format, albeit with a mini version.

 This ceremony is held at Vijay Chowk, Raisina Hills in New Delhi on the third day after Republic Day (January 29) and marks the end of celebrations.
 Brass and Pipe Bands drawn from the three Defence services and paramilitary forces come together in a synchronised musical and marching display.
 The ceremony is attended by the President of India along with senior Indian Ministers, members of the diplomatic corps and other dignitaries.